Published by Lyn on 27 January 2021

 Irish Ferries have recommenced services, including Dublin to Cherbourg.
 Cyclist and foot passenger tickets are available online.
 Face masks are recommended on board to comply with French public transport guidance.
 Schedules are subject to change.

 Eurostar are running trains but they have stopped their 'bike on board' tickets.
 Eurodispatch has also halted Eurostar baggage services for bikes.
 According to their coronavirus information page, only folding bikes and children's bikes no longer than 85cm in length and packed in a protective bag that covers the whole bike are allowed as regular hand luggage.
 See my page here if you need to ship your bike ahead.
 Or this page for bike hire help.

 Eurotunnel usually accepts cyclists as foot passengers.
 However cuctomer services told me that their cycling service is currently suspended until further notice.
 Details are usually here.
 I was told the website would be updated soon.
 You can still take bikes on the backs of cars/vans.

-Airlines, including easyJet and Ryanair, are selling tickets again.
+Airlines, including easyJet, Ryanair, British Airways and Air France are selling tickets but services are subject to regular cancellations.
 You should check individual booking and cancellation guidance.

 Passengers on flights from France must wear single-use surgical-type mask upon boarding.

 There are now compulsory COVID tests for arrivals from certain destinations at French airports.
-You should your embassy or airline about requirements.
-Face masks are required on all flights in and out of France – again, ask your airline for the relevant information.
+You should ask your embassy or airline about requirements.

 Hiring a bike or shipping your bike